100% Pure Food Grade Tri-Potassium Citrate Powder (Anhydrous Tripotassium Citrate)

 Mild metabolic acidosis (MMA) results from low intakes of alkaline fruits and vegetables and

 high intakes of grain and protein foods.
-This MMA can cause the gradual leaching of minerals from bone,
+This MMA can cause the gradual leaching of minerals from bone,leading to osteoporosis.
+MMA and/or lack of urinary citrate is also a metabolic factor in the formationof kidney stones.

 Potassium citrate serves as a source of both potassium and citrate and has been found useful for: